PikasXYZ/OpenRPA-illustrated-tutorial/README.md

   `Boolean` is a fundamental variable type that represents a binary value, which has two possible states: `True` or `False`.
 They are usually used to express the outcome of logical comparisons and decisions within a program.
 To toggle a boolean variable, `not` should be add before (e.g. `not isChecked`).

 - #### NMElement/IEElement
-  In the context of web development, "elements" refer to the building blocks or components that make up a web page's structure and content.
+  In the context of web development, `Element` refer to the building blocks or components that make up a web page's structure and content.
 They're defined by HTML (Hypertext Markup Language) and also the fundamental components that browsers use to interpret and display web pages.
 In OpenRPA, they can be get by the tool `Get Element` as a local variable `item`, which has a lot of useful properties and method (e.g. `item.Weight`, `item.Height`, `item.Value`...etc.)

 ### Logic Operators

-### Sequence

-### Cancel Key
-   When the computer loses control due to the bad design of a workflow, the key to stop excuting it forcefully is called "Cancel Key", which can be edit in Settings (default is ESC key).